val314159/christophergs.github.io/_posts/2016-01-31-metawear-guide-pt3.md

 <br>

 Go ahead and run the app.
 When you press the connect button, your logs should first tell you that you have clicked the button, and then show "connected".
+If you have a problem connecting, be sure to try the following:
+1. If you had previously paired with the device close any apps and programs that were paired to it and toggle the bluetooth radio on these devices on and off.
+2. If this is your first time pairing this device make sure that your device is charged
+3. Make sure that you have a device that supports bluetooth 4.0.

 ![board_connected]({{site.baseurl}}/assets/images/metawear/metawear_ss_11.jpg)